gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 done by evaluating the S and C bits in the two endpoint's parameter.
 This falls into the following cases:

-A. At least one end point indicate a single role, client or server and the peer supports the other role.
+1. At least one end point indicate a single role, client or server and the peer supports the other role.
 In this case the endpoint indicating a single role takes that role, and the other endpoint takes the reverse role.

-B. Both endpoint indicate both roles, this is to be expected for endpoints supporting simultanous open.
+2. Both endpoint indicate both roles, this is to be expected for endpoints supporting simultanous open.
 In this case the role needs to be determined using the parameter's Tie breaker.
 The endpoint with the larger value SHALL be the server, and the other endpoint takes the client role.
 In case both